cudmore/ShapeAnalysisPlugin/docs/docs/troubleshooting.md

  - pip
  - virtual environment.

-Once this is all done, you can proceed with the general install instructions.
+Once this is all installed, you can proceed with the general install instructions.

 ### Install Python